 The capital of Afghanistan is Kabul, surrounded by beautiful mountains.
 About 35 million people live here.
 Afghanistan’s official languages are Pashto and Dari, though a small portion of the population speaks Uzbek or Turkmen.
 The official state religion is Islam, which almost all inhabitants follow.
 Most Afghans are Sunni Muslims.
-The time zone is 8 hours ahead of EST.

 For travelers who plan to visit for tourism purposes, definitely use a tour operation service.
 These tour guides can also help travelers with wearing the right clothing to look conservative and inconspicuous.

 Normally when I travel to State Department Level 4 “Do Not Travel” countries I’m a little on edge.
 However, traveling to Afghanistan was different.
-Perhaps it’s because I’ve traveled to 173 countries already and am numb to the warnings or it’s that I’ve really been looking forward to coming here.
+Perhaps it’s because I’ve traveled to many of these Level 4 countries already and am numb to the warnings or it’s that I’ve really been looking forward to coming here.
 To get here, I flew from Washington D.C. to Istanbul and into Mazar Sharif.
 Maz, about an hour south of Uzbekistan and a few hours east of Turkmenistan, is a nondescript but hospitable city of 1.5 million.
 Its streets are hustling and bustling, lined with rail containers doubling as storefronts.
 The mountain range surrounding the city, with its snowy peaks, enhances its beauty.

 The hour drive east to Balk was interesting, mostly due to the conversation about the multiple wars Afghanistan has been involved in, and discussion about the Taliban.
 Speaking of, during the Taliban’s rule, men were required to wear beards, women burkas, and violators were punished by dismemberment (cutting hands off) or hung in the square.
 The U.S. went after the Taliban (Taliban means “student”) after 9/11 because of the partnership/connection between Bin Laden and the Taliban (they were harboring him).
 Since their ouster a civil war has continued to plague this country.